hard-nett/airdrop/docs/zk-headstash/spec.md

 We have 3 main types of keys involved in this process.

 1. **Eligible Keys:**  *the keys that has a public allocation set for them, and is what we must keep any signature or hash derived from private, in order to retain privacy.*
-2. **Redemption Keys:** *the keys that will be recieving the public allocations claimed by the eligible keys*
+2. **Recipient Keys:** *the keys that will be recieving the public allocations claimed by the eligible keys*
 3. **HKDF keys:** *the keys that are deterministically derived from private inputs of a circuit*

 > HKDF keys are specifically used to make our proof of ownership step effecient & feasable in-circuit.